Filtered formal groups, Cartier duality, and derived algebraic geometry: Filtered formal groups

 \begin{proof} We need to show that the comultiplication

 preserves the adic filtration.
-Let us assume first that the formal group is $1$-dimensional and oriented so that $\OO(\GG) \simeq R[[x]]$.
+Let us first assume that the formal group is $1$-dimensional and oriented so that $\OO(\GG) \simeq R[[x]]$.
 We remark that every formal group is locally oriented.
-In this case, by the formal group law is given in coordinates by the power series
+In this case, the formal group law is given in coordinates by the power series